 Dr. Alex Abramovich has been addressing the issue of LGBTQ2S youth homelessness for over 10 years.
 His program of research focuses on health care utilization and service access for LGBTQ2S youth experiencing homelessness and transgender and gender expansive individuals.
 Alex has worked closely with municipal and provincial governments to develop strategies that address the needs of LGBTQ2S youth.

 Executive Director, Justice for Children and Youth

-With 20 experience working with Alberta’s most vulnerable young people, David has a passion for developing programs & policy that meet their unique needs.
+With 20 years experience working with Alberta’s most vulnerable young people, David has a passion for developing programs & policy that meet their unique needs.
 David led the development of Supporting Healthy and Successful Transitions to Adulthood: A Plan to Prevent and End Youth Homelessness, Canada’s first targeted plan to address youth homelessness, and supported its implementation across ten communities.
 David has taken a leave from Government of Alberta, to support A Way Home’s national youth homelessness efforts as the Director of Policy and Planning.
 He is a firm believer in harnessing the strength and leadership of the community and the voices and experiences of young people in helping shape effective and long-lasting policy change.

 Executive Director, Niagara Resource Service for Youth